. .

 Photo of Henry A. Cole probably taken in early 1900's.
 He appears to be wearing a medal for a Civil War veteran's association on his lapel.

 At the outbreak of the War, Henry Asbury Cole was 16 and living with his family in Black Hawk, Mississippi.
-His parents were Richard W. Cole and his wife, Elizabeth.
+His parents were Richard W. Cole and his wife, Eliza Jane (Jones).
 His older brother, Robert E. Cole, was 19.
 An older sister, Jane, was married to William H. Ball1 .
 This is the story of this family's participation in the Civil War.
 Benjamin F. Tucker and Jane's husband are included since they enlisted in the same unit as the members of the Cole family.

-Robert E. Cole and William H. Ball enlisted with the "Black Hawk Rifles" on April 20, 18612, 19.
-The unit traveled to Iuka to join up with other companies to form a regiment.
 For months, the unit could not find enough men to assemble together.
 Several members became discouraged.
 Captain H. J. Reid traveled to Richmond to obtain an order from the war department to have their companies mustered into Confederate service as independent companies.
 On Sept.
-6, 1861, 78 officers and men became known as the "22nd Mississippi Regiment, Company G"3.
+6, 1861, 78 officers and men re-enlisted into a unit that became the "22nd Mississippi Regiment, Company G"3.
 The regiment was sent directly to the campaign in Kentucky.

 Robert E. Cole